rednafi/rednafi.com/content/misc/tinkering_with_unix_domain_socket.md

 ## Exposing an HTTP application via a Unix domain socket

 Webservers usually allow you to expose HTTP applications via Unix domain sockets.
-In Python, the [uvicorn] ASGI server lets you do this quite easily.
+In Python, the uvicorn[^2] ASGI server lets you do this quite easily.
 This can come as handy whenever you need to spin up a local server and all the clients are running on the same machine or you're running your server behind a proxy.
-Here's an example of a simple webserver built with [starlette] and served with uvicorn.
+Here's an example of a simple webserver built with starlette[^3] and served with uvicorn.

 ```python
 # server.py (http server)